 Divorce Tip #7 for men: Don't ever lie about your finances

-Of all the divorce tips for men, I sure hope this is the most obvious but we’ll write it anyway.
-Don’t lie about your finances.
-It’s not worth it.
-That’s all there is to it.
+Of all the divorce tips for men, I sure hope this is the most obvious but we'll write it anyway.
+Don't lie about your finances.
+It's not worth it.
+That's all there is to it.
 You get caught lying about your income, hiding assets or property or otherwise breaching your fiduciary duty, you may get screwed.
-The California Family Code is harsh in such situations and in some cases, you could lose an entire asset or property as a result or be seriously monetarily sanctioned for the misconduct.
+The California Family Code is harsh in such situations and in some cases, you could lose an entire asset or property as a result or be seriously monetarily sanctions for such misconduct.

 Divorce Tip #8 for men: Stop feeding the lawyers by spending $9 on $10 disputes